-One of the main methods used to measure how much protein your body actually uses is a process called nitrogen balance .
-When you consume protein, nitrogen also enters your body and as proteins break down, the nitrogen exits the body in your urine [6.1].
-We can tell that you’ve consumed the right amount of protein when the amount of nitrogen consumed is equal to the amount of nitrogen that exits your body .
+One of the main methods used to measure how much protein your body actually uses is a process called nitrogen balance.
+When you consume protein, nitrogen also enters your body and as proteins break down, the nitrogen exits the body in your urine.
+We can tell that you’ve consumed the right amount of protein when the amount of nitrogen consumed is equal to the amount of nitrogen that exits your body.

 The RDA is the amount needed to maintain normal bodily function with a moderate activity level.
-Athletes and bodybuilders, though, need to consume more protein to build muscle.
-Studies have shown that strength training athletes with more experience become more efficient with protein utilization, so they must consume greater amounts of protein .
+Athletes and bodybuilders, though, need to consume more protein to build muscle and some even experiment with proteins shake diet plans.
+Studies have shown that strength training athletes with more experience become more efficient with protein utilization, so they must consume greater amounts of protein.

 Protein Sources for your Diet